AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 1. We appreciate the reviewer’s understanding that introducing novel techniques is not the primary goal of this work.
 2. Grounded in the principle ***"what cannot be measured, cannot be improved"***, the primary motivation of our study is to establish a reliable and systematic framework for evaluating the long-context capabilities of multilingual LLMs.
 3. While existing long-context evaluation benchmarks focus exclusively on English, to the best of our knowledge, our proposed MLNeedle test is the first framework designed to systematically evaluate and study the long-context behavior of LLMs in multilingual settings.
+4. Hence, we believe that our benchmark will be useful for the community to
 ---